How to pick the right portion sizes for you

 - Potatoes or other starchy vegetables, like corn: 1 medium (or 1 cup mashed)

 A serving of meat should take up about a quarter of your plate.
-Still unsure?
+Or, remember these handy comparisons:

 - Red meat: Aim for a portion about the size of your palm